ptagseth/kanoa-software/docs/products/user-management.md

 import AddIcon from '@mui/icons-material/Add';
 import DeleteIcon from '@mui/icons-material/DeleteForever';
 import EditIcon from '@mui/icons-material/Edit';
+import PersonIcon from '@mui/icons-material/Person';
+import LogoutIcon from '@mui/icons-material/Logout';

+The application initially opens in Guest Mode, where the user has limited permissions and access to assets.
+To receive the permissions associated with their pre-assigned role, the user must log in.

 ### Login
-From guest mode, you can login by click the login icon in the upper right corner.
+From guest mode, you can log in by clicking the <PersonIcon fontSize="small" /> icon in the upper right corner.

 ![User Management](/img/UMLogin.png)

 ### Logout
-Logout using the logout icon up in the upper right corner.
+Log out by clicking the <LogoutIcon fontSize="small" /> icon up in the upper right corner.

 ![User Management](/img/UMLogout.png)